UltraSam: A Foundation Model for Ultrasound using Large Open-Access Segmentation Datasets: Methods

-\textbf{Implementation details.} UltraSam was trained using the pretrained SAM ViT-b model on four H100 GPUs for 16 hours, with a batch size of eight images per GPU.
-The images were resized so their longest side was 1024 pixels, with random horizontal flips applied.
-The implementation utilized the MMDetection v3.3 library~\cite{mmdet}.
-The model was fine-tuned for 30,000 iterations, with the learning rate reduced by a factor of 10 at the 20,000th and 28,888th iterations.
-We used the AdamW optimizer, starting with an initial learning rate of $1 \times 10^{-4}$ and a warm-up period of 500 iterations.
-We use a combination of focal and dice loss for segmentation, and L1 loss for IoU prediction.
+We initialize UltraSam using the pretrained SAM ViT-b model then finetune on four H100 GPUs for 30k iterations with a batch size of eight images per GPU (16 hours total training time).
+Images are resized then padded to 1024x1024, maintaining aspect ratio.
+Our code is based on MMDetection v3.3.
+We use the AdamW optimizer, with an initial learning rate of $1 \times 10^{-4}$ and a warm-up period of 500 iterations; we reduce the learning rate by a factor of 10 at 20k and 28k iterations.
+Following SAM~\cite{sam}, we use a combination of focal and dice loss for segmentation, and L1 loss for IoU prediction (20:1:1).

-\section{Evaluation}
+\subsection{Evaluation}